paircolumbus/paircolumbus.github.io/pages/getting_started.md

 - [nvm](https://github.com/creationix/nvm) for Javascript/NodeJS

 ##Next Steps
-Once your environment is setup, please [move on to the Challenge Guide](/challenges/)!
+Once your environment is setup, please [move on to the Challenges](/challenges/)!